-Ancient of War: These massive creatures are built for war and on the battlefield they personify the carnage and chaos that nature can bring.
-They have 120HP, and deal 1d45+15 damage.
-They are a melee only class and have the following ability:
+Ancient of War: These massive creatures are built for war and on the battlefield, they personify the carnage and chaos that nature can bring.
+They have 120HP and deal 1d45+15 damage in melee.

 -Avatar of War[Passive]: Whenever the Ancient of War kills an enemy target.
 They may roll 5d10+15 to heal themselves.
-They may also duel monstrous creatures and bosses.
-Their dueling dice are 1d25+2.
+Range: Self

-Ancient of Lore: These nomadic and enigmatic creatures wander the great many roots that stretch across the world from Oakvale.
+Ancient of Lore: These nomadic and enigmatic creatures wander the many roots that stretch across the world from Oakvale.
 There they have learned the true arts of healing.
-They have 90HP and heal for 1d40+10.
-They are a ranged healer only and have the following ability:
+They have 90hp and heal for 1d40+10.

 -Avatar of Life[Passive]: The Avatar of Life may choose to heal two targets and half their total healing roll.
-If a target is at 25% of their total healing value, then their roll for that target is increased by a +10 max.
-If a Ancient of Lore is present on the field, all wound rolls to players are decreased by 1.
+If a target is at 25% HP, then their roll for that target is increased by a +10 base.
+If an Ancient of Lore is present on the field, all wound rolls to players are decreased by 1.
+Range: Self

-Ancient of the Arcane: While many druids would find such a creature to be profane, the Warders of Oakvale have chosen to adapt their great ancients with their natural affinity to magic.
-They have 90HP and deal 1d50+15 damage.
-They are a ranged only class and have the following ability:
+Ancient of the Arcane: While many druids would find such a creature to be an amalgamation of conflicting energies, the Warders of Oakvale have chosen to adapt their great ancients with their natural affinity to magic.
+They have 90HP and deal 1d50+15 ranged damage.

 Racial Virtues (for Blood Elf, 2 virtues, no cost):